QuantLet/RJMCMC/readme.md

 ## 6. Appendix
-To install the sampler, you can download all necessary files by clicking on "Download ZIP" on the right.
+To install the sampler, you can download all necessary files by clicking on [Download ZIP](https://github.com/QuantLet/RJMCMC/archive/master.zip) on the right.
 Extract the files to a directory of your choosing, navigate there within Matlab or add it to the Matlab path, set the preferences in [getSettings.m] (https://github.com/QuantLet/RJMCMC/blob/master/getSettings.m) to your liking and run [estimateARMA.m] (https://github.com/QuantLet/RJMCMC/blob/master/estimateARMA.m).

 Tested on Matlab R2015a running on Windows Server 2014 and Windows 7 Professional.
 Utilizes the Statistics Toolbox.